VoidVerseMC/.github/profile/README.md

-# Hey 👋, welcome to DragonVileMC (DV)
+# Hey 👋, welcome to VoidVerse

 DragonVileMC is a competitive and fun Minecraft **BedWars & PvP** server built for both **Java & Bedrock** players.
 We focus on fast-paced gameplay, fair competition, and an active, friendly community.

-- 🌐 Want to learn more about us? **Visit our website:** https://dragonvile.gt.tc/
+- 🌐 Want to learn more about us? **Visit our website:** http://vv.now.ct.ws/
-- 🎮 Join the server: `play.dragonvile.gt.tc`
+- 🎮 Join the server: ``
 - 🐛 Found a bug or issue? **Report it on Discord:** https://discord.gg/VJAKqwhwK6
 - 📢 Server updates or downtime? **Check announcements:** https://discord.gg/VJAKqwhwK6
 - 💬 Feeling social? **Join our Discord community:** https://discord.gg/VJAKqwhwK6
-- 📺 Watch gameplay & updates on **YouTube:** https://youtube.com/@dragonvile
+- 📺 Watch gameplay & updates on **YouTube:** https://www.youtube.com/channel/UCjslvak8DBaVpFPGCNynnXg

 ---

-## 🛏️⚔️ BedWars & PvP at DragonVileMC
+## 🛏️⚔️ BedWars & PvP at VoidVerse

 DragonVileMC offers:
 - Competitive **BedWars** with custom-balanced gameplay